Its timber blind facade helps make this Sydney office warm and approachable

 Architecture firm FJMT was awarded the design for the building, in part for its strong design concept for a warm, approachable building – a more human-friendly high-rise than the rectilinear buildings around it.
-The curvaceous nature of its interconnected towers and a face animated by closed-cavity wood-blind facade elements are leading character features.
+The curvaceous nature of its interconnected towers and a facade animated by closed-cavity wood-blind elements are leading character features.

 FJMT design director Richard Francis-Jones says the primary form of the building is created through the interlocking of four elements.

 "There's a folded stone ground-plane, which defines the public spaces; a human scaled street-defining form to George Street; an expressed side core accommodating lifts, stairs and amenities, clad in sandstone and terracotta panels; and the two intersecting workplace tower volumes orientating north and west to the harbour and bridge.

 "This building embraces natural materials, in particular wood and stone, materials of quality and character – it appears in the city as a tower made of timber rising out of the greyness of its neighbours.

 "In essence, it's a building made of traditional materials that we've already been building with for thousands of years but are here utilising advanced technology systems," says Francis-Jones.